TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 ================

-Reproducibility of simulation results and data analysis associated with the paper "A matching framework for truncation by death problems" by Zehavi and Nevo.
+Reproducibility of simulations results and data analysis associated with the paper "A matching framework for truncation by death problems" by Zehavi and Nevo.

 This repository includes two main parts, and an two additional folders:

+(a) Main folders:

 1. Simulations: the main scripts for running the simulation study.
 Results of the simulation study are presnsted in Figure 1 and Table 2 in the main text, and Figures 1,2,3,4,5 and Tables 5 and 6 in the online Supplementary).